rchain/rchain/rholangweb/README.md

 ## Security Considerations / Warnings

+**WARNING: Do not expose this web service to untrusted parties.
+It is not yet suitable for other than local use.** Submitted code is run in a relatively unconstrained rosette VM process that can, for example, open and write to local files using `ostream-new`.

 Code from each HTTP request is given to the compiler via a temporary directory created in a reasonably secure manner (using `tmpfile` from the python standard library).